-We’ve all had the experience of being nervous before a test, but sometimes the stress and anxiety can start to interfere with your performance on the test itself.
-This is called test anxiety (see part one of this post for more information on what test anxiety is and some preliminary ways to overcome it).
-Luckily, there are plenty of concrete ways to get over test anxiety and help you stay calm during the many important standardized tests you’ll take junior year!
+We’ve all had the experience of being nervous before a test; but sometimes the stress and anxiety can start to interfere with your performance on the test itself.
+This is called test anxiety.
+You can see part one of this post for more information on what test anxiety is, and some preliminary ways to begin overcoming it.
+Luckily, there are plenty of concrete ways we can recommend as well.
+Overcoming test anxiety will help you stay calm during the many important standardized tests you’ll take junior year!

 1. Prepare thoroughly, far in advance.